kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

 What we called `Subscription` in RxJava 1 is now called `Disposable`.

-Why couldn't we just keep the name `Subscription`? (per my understanding):
+**Why couldn't we just keep the name `Subscription`? (per my understanding):**

 1. You have to remember the Reactive Streams spec already has this name reserved and the maintainers of RxJava 2 are serious about the spec adherence.
 We don't want confusion about there being more functionality with an Rx Subscription vs other Reactive Stream spec adhering libraries
 2. We still want some of the behaviors and conveniences of RxJava 1 like CompositeSubscriptions.

-So if `Disposable`s is what we're using now, by that token we have a `CompositeDisposable` which is the object you want to be using and tacking all your Disposables onto.
-It functions pretty similarly to how we used `CompositeSubscription` before.
+So if Disposables is what we're using now, by that token we have a CompositeDisposable which is the object you want to be using and tacking all your Disposables onto.
+It functions pretty similarly to how we used CompositeSubscription before.

 Ok, back to the original question: how do I get a hold of the Disposable?

 ## Getting hold of Disposables

-Now before we go any further, if you're adding your callbacks directly in the form of lambdas, this is not a problem as most observable sources return a Disposable with their `subscribe` method call when not provided with a subscriber object:
+Now before we go any further, if you're adding your callbacks directly in the form of lambdas, this is not a problem as most observable sources return a Disposable with their subscribe method call when not provided with a subscriber object:

-    Publisher.subscribe(Subscriber)
+    Flowable.subscribe(Subscriber)
     // void return type

-    Publisher.subscribe(nextEvent -> {}, error -> {}, () -> {})
+    Flowable.subscribe(nextEvent -> {}, error -> {}, () -> {})
     // return Disposable so we're good

 So if you look at some sample code, the below works fine no problem: